ericbkennedy/ChartInsight-app/README.md

 WatchlistViewModel is also the delegate for ViewControllers in the app that add or change a stock comparison: AddStockController, ChartOptionsController, SettingsViewController, and WebViewController.

+CoreData stores the user's list of stock comparisons using the Comparison and ComparisonStock NSManagedObjects.
+The list of stocks supported by the app is cached along with historical price data in a SQLite3 charts.db.
+(SQLite offers full-text search and provides faster inserts and deletes for thousands of rows of historical stock data.)

 Concurrent updates to historical and intraday price data from the HistoricalDataService is handled for each stock by a StockActor for multi core thread safety.
 StockActors accept GAAP financial data from the FundamentalService and then notify the ScrollChartViewModel via a requestFinished(newPercentChange:) delegate method.

 The native app functionality is integrated with a WKWebView of chartinsight.com to allow viewing additional metrics, insider buying and 13-F holdings.

 The companion responsive website [chartinsight.com](https://chartinsight.com) was created after the 2012 iOS app and uses a separate axis to compare a fundamental metric (Revenue Per Share, Earnings Per Share, Cash Flow From Ops Per Share) with the stock chart.
 Dual axis comparison charts work better for single-stock close-only charts but can be confusing when comparing multiple stocks like the iOS app can.
 For that reason, the iOS app shows the fundamental data above the stock chart.

 The original 2012 app also supported searching for news around a date selected on the chart and sharing screenshots.
-That functionality has been removed to speed up the rewrite to Swift and may be reimplemented later.
+That functionality was removed to speed up the rewrite to Swift and may be reimplemented later.